Blog>Cost Guides>Reseal bath cost guide

 What does it involve to reseal a bath?

-As we mentioned before, it’s pretty straightforward to reseal a bath.
-Here’s a quick step-by-step rundown of the process:
+Here's a quick step-by-step rundown of the process:

-- They’ll fill the bath with water (which will affect where the edge of the bath sits).
+They'll fill the bath with water (which will affect where the edge of the bath sits)

-- The new sealant is added and left to dry.
+The new sealant is added and left to dry

-- The bath is emptied once the sealant is dry.
+The bath is emptied once the sealant is dry

 The whole process of resealing a bath takes between 60-90 minutes.